Chaebol: Workplace culture

-Criticism

-Even though the chaebol system helped bring about rapid growth and helped Korea launch itself on the international stage, it caused negative impacts on the Korean economy.

 Emergence and inflation

-The origins of the chaebol system in South Korea come as a consequence of the Korean War.
+The origins of the modern chaebol system in South Korea came as a consequence of the Korean War.
 The war resulted in much destruction and halted industrial production, which led the government to print money to pay for the war and meet the requirements of the United Nations forces for the Korean currency, all of which caused mass inflation.
 This inflation caused many commodity prices to double every six months.

 The government had to react and so devised a plan in providing strong financial incentives to private companies between the 1960s and 1970s.
 These included the government's choosing to select various family businesses to distribute the incentives (imported raw materials, commodities, bank loans).
 The impact was immediate, and most of the businesses flourished rapidly.
 The protection of infant companies allowed them to develop because of the highly regulated market, which prevented foreign companies from entering.
 Many companies that were not in the circle of businesses saw the system as flawed and corrupted.
 Corruption scandals have occurred periodically in all chaebols.
 Such incidents suggest a form of "crony capitalism" which is common in developing countries.